5 tips to reduce the stench and the embarrassment of body odour

 Keep your natural clothing lightweight and not too tight to avoid clinging to your body for maximum airflow.
 Consider the colouring of your clothing that it doesn’t show up the sweat marks.

-There are sporting clothes made from specially designed polyester with moisture wicking properties.
+There are sporting clothes made from specially designed polyester with moisture-wicking properties.
 Make sure if your workout gear is synthetic that you’re getting the breathable sort.
-However, you need to consider that the raw material for this clothing is crude oil and there are environmental concerns in the manufacture and biodegradability.

 Natural fibres are good to remember for bedding fabrics too.
 No synthetic blends: a-la nat-ur-al all the way.